akhiiasati/IIITB_RISC-V/README.md

     "D" Extension (Double-Precision Floating-Point): Extending the floating-point capabilities further, the "D" extension augments the architecture with double-precision floating-point operations.
 It introduces double-precision computational instructions, along with loads and stores for double-precision values.

-- General-Purpose Scalar Instruction Set
+- General-Purpose Scalar Instruction Set:

 The combination of the base integer ISA ("I") and its four standard extensions ("IMAFD") creates a versatile general-purpose scalar instruction set, often referred to by the abbreviation "G." This comprehensive set of instructions forms the backbone of the RISC-V architecture, providing the foundation for a wide range of computing tasks.